edensalt/edensalt/README.md

 ## My backstory

 📈 Before my pivot into programming, I worked for early-stage health-tech start-ups, focusing on marketplace operations and account management.
-I'm naturally drawn to the energy of start-up environments.
-My work focused on optimization and scaling, where I built my skillset of process improvement and project management.
-In this work, I was exposed to Google Apps Scripts, HTML and CSS.
-These experiences sparked my transition into programming!
+I'm naturally drawn to the energy of start-up environments and the mission of healthcare companies.

 🌊 I am a graduate of Tulane University (roll wave!)
 My degree in public health drives my passion for helping patients in my work, and one of my core values is supporting others in achieving good health.

 ## Fun facts

-📖 I am an avid reader, and GoodReads is my favorite social media platform!
+📖 I am an avid reader and especially drawn to sci-fi.

-♟️ I've recently gotten into chess (I hear this is a thing programmers do), and I enjoy taking coding breaks on chess.com.
+🧗‍♀️ I'm a rock climber and enjoy spending my weekends out at the crag.

-🎸 I play guitar and am currently learning the bass, which isn't too challening, as it's essentially 2/3 of the instrument I already know!
+☕️ Like most programmers, I have a coffee addiction.
+My mornings always start with a pour-over.